Spanish battleship Alfonso XIII: Early career

 The keel for Alfonso XIII was laid down at the SECN shipyard in Ferrol on 23 February 1910 and her completed hull was launched on 7 May 1913.
 Fitting-out work was delayed by the start of World War I in July 1914, since much of the equipment, including her guns and fire-control systems, were supplied by British manufacturers that were now occupied with production for the British war effort.
 Alfonso XIII was completed on 16 August 1915, albeit with an improvised fire-control system that was secured through neutral countries.
 After Italy, a member of the Triple Alliance, declared neutrality at the start of the war, Spain followed suit, since the participation of its fleet in the pre-war agreements with Britain and France had been predicated on the need to reinforce the French fleet against the combined Italian and Austro-Hungarian navies.
 After entering service, Alfonso XIII sailed with her sister to Santander, where the ship's namesake, King Alfonso XIII was aboard his yacht Giralda.
 The two battleships then took part in training exercises off Galicia.
-At the end of the year, Alfonso XIIIs crew won the Spanish Christmas Lottery.
+At the end of the year, Alfonso XIII's crew won the Spanish Christmas Lottery.